mrgigabyte/proxybot/README.md

 ## Upcoming Features
 * Since we know that it's a bit difficult to remember all the nicknames I'll soon add a command to view a list of all the nicknames along with the user's first name **(Edit: I've added the nick-names list feature!)**
 * I would be working on adding some more helpful features for admins and maybe for the users as well let's see :)
+* Anti-Spam Feature, limiting messages sent per-second
+* Broadcast feature for admins, they can broadcast a certain message to selected users they want
+* idk maybe more ?? haha

 ## Remember!
 I understand, that "proxy" bots can be used to prevent spammers from being reported, so if you encounter such bots that are used to do "bad" things, feel free to report them: [abuse@telegram.org](mailto:abuse@telegram.org)